Methamphetamine drug addiction is a growing problem. Learn more about the hard effects and symptoms of meth use, and how you can seek treatment.

 There are other trials currently being worked on that are attempting to eliminate crystal meth addiction.
 One trial is experimenting with neutralizing the drug in a user’s bloodstream before it makes it to the brain.
 They are injecting anti-methamphetamine antibodies that would help the user’s body create their own, which would eventually fight off the addiction.

-As other trials continue to develop, there’s still many things in place to help those addicted to meth find the light at the end of the tunnel.
+As other trials continue to develop, there are still many things in place to help those addicted to meth find the light at the end of the tunnel.